Conecuh County, Alabama: Sausage

-Known as "The Sausage of the South", Conecuh County is also known as the birthplace of Conecuh Sausage.
-In the days before most had their own freezers, a man named Henry Sessions formulated his recipe for hickory smoked pork sausage.
+Known as "The Sausage of the South", Conecuh County is also known as the birthplace of Conecuh sausage.
+In the days before most had freezers, a man named Henry Sessions formulated his recipe for hickory smoked pork sausage.
 After returning from World War II, Sessions worked as a salesman for a meatpacking plant in Montgomery, Alabama.
 He started Sessions Quick Freeze in Evergreen in 1947 so that people could bring their pigs and cattle, have them slaughtered, and store them and their vegetables in his rentable meat locker.

-But it was Sessions’ high quality smoked pork sausage that put his company on the map.
+But it was Sessions' high-quality smoked pork sausage that put his company on the map.
 Customer demand for the sausage made the family butcher 250 hogs a week to satisfy these cravings.
-Today the 100 employee company makes 35,000- 40,000 pounds of sausage a week.
+Today the 100-employee company makes 35,000- 40,000 pounds of sausage a week.

 Demographics

 2020

 As of the 2020 United States census, there were 11,597 people, 4,553 households, and 2,997 families residing in the county.